omnivore-app/docs.omnivore/docs/integrations/logseq.md

 - rawDateHighlighted: The date the highlight was created in your perferrred date format
 - note: The note attached to the highlight
 - color: The color of the highlight, for example `yellow`
+- positionPercent: The position of the highlight in the article as a percentage
+- positionAnchorIndex: The position of the highlight in the article as an index/page number

 Default highlight template: